-Two years after it had been formed the Calvary School Corps received it's warning order on the 7th of April and moved out four days later.
-The Regiment was tasked with escorting supply convoys and protecting lines of communications.
-The regiment's main A.O.R. was Touchwood Hills south east of Saskatoon.
+Two years after it had been formed, the Cavalry School Corps received its warning order on the 7th day of April and moved out four days later.
+The Regiment was tasked with escorting supply convoys and protecting lines of communication.
+The Regiment’s main A.O.R.
+(Area of Responsibility) was Touchwood Hills south east of Saskatoon.
 When the order to mobilize came, the Militia reacted instantly.
-There was no shortage of volunteers.
-The troops were beginning preparations to move almost immediately though there were a few problems.
-Equipment was in short supply and there was no real support structure for a fighting force.
-In addition, the route out west had to be an all Canadian one.
-The real problem with this was that the railway was not complete between Quebec and Winnipeg.
-The worst terrain, some two hundred miles, had to be covered on foot.